czi-finance/wrds_sample_code/README.md

 Without further ado, let's dive into the code!

-1. Begin by defining a set of macro variables that indicate sample period (e.g., from 1978 to 2018), data filters, and variables to be included.
+1. Begin by defining a set of macro variables that indicate sample period (e.g., from 1950 to 2019), data filters, and financial statement items to include.
 Obtain a complete list of covered companies, and construct a *balanced* panel (which I will refer to as the *Panel* hereafter) that spans the full sample period without time gap.
 ```sas
 %let yr_beg = 1950;